stfc/PSyclone/tutorial/training/users/lfric/README.md

 The solution and explanation can be found [here](#solution-for-missing-parameter).

-## Invalid Transformation
+## Invalid OpenMP Transformation (`7_invalid_openmp`)
-Now use the file `main_error2.x90`, and try to apply the `omp.py` script, i.e. add the paramter `-s ./omp.py` to the PSyclone command line:
+This example has a slightly different kernel: this kernel adds a field on the W0 space (vertices) to another field on the W0 space.
+The difference to the kernel used previously is that the vertices are shared between neighbouring columns, which is not the case for a field on the W3 space.
+Therefore, the loop over all columns cannot be parallelised, since the shared vertices could be read and written by different threads at the same time.

+Running PSyclone with the OpenMP transformation script:

-    psyclone -s ./omp.py -nodm -l output -opsy main_err1_psy.f90 -oalg main_err2_alg.f90 main_err2_alg.x90
+    psyclone -s ./omp_transformation.py -dm -l output -opsy main_alg_psy.f90 -oalg main_alg.f90 main_alg.x90

-(or use `make error2`).
-This kernel is very similar to the test kernel used originally, but it operates on a different function space, and as a result it cannot be be parallelised by simply applying OpenMP directives it would lead to a race condition.
 What is PSyclone's behaviour?
-Note that LFRic provides a more sophisticated version of the `omp.py` script, which will change the single loop into a nested loop using a transformation called coluring.
+Note that LFRic provides a more sophisticated version of the `omp_transformation.py` script, which will change the single loop into a nested loop using a transformation called colouring.
 This in turn then allows PSyclone to apply OpenMP parallelisation.
 PSyclone will always internally verify if it is safe to apply a certain transformation, to make sure it does not create incorrect code.